electricimp/GoogleIoTCore/examples/README.md

 7. Assign a device to the newly created Device Group.

-8. Copy the [AutoRegister example source code](./AutoRegister.agent.nut) and paste it into the IDE as the agent code.
+8. Copy the [Telemetry example source code](./Telemetry.agent.nut) and paste it into the IDE as the agent code.

 9. Set constants in the agent example code:
  - *GOOGLE_IOT_CORE_PROJECT_ID*: set the value from the [step 2](#create-iot-core-project)